iamVaibhavPatil/Python/README.md

 Tuples | tup | Ordered **immutable** sequence of objects: (10,"hello",100.20) Sets | set | Unordered collection of **unique** objects: {"a","b"}
 Boolean | bool | Logical value indicating True or False

+Python 3 performs true division by default!

+## Variables

+1. Cannot start with numbers
+2. Cannot use spaces, use _ instead
+3. best practice to use lowercase
+4. best preactice to avoid using keywords like list, str

+Python uses **Dynamic typing** which allows us to reassign variables to different data types.
+This makes python very felxible in assigning data types, this is different than other languages that are **Statically-typed**

+    ```
+    my_dogs = 2

+    //You can reassign them to list
+    my_dogs = ["Rammy", "Tammy"]
+    ```
+**Pros of Dynamic typing**
+    - very easy to work with
+    - faster development time
+**Cons of Dynamic typing**
+    - May result in bugs for unexpected data types
+    - You need to be aware of **type()** function to check the data type.